Yes, as Zo0 warlock or Murloc Shaman you should try and win the game with only 3 minions on the board...

 Dad, husband, gamer, fueled by coffee.

-Currently playing Quest Control Shaman and Highlander Hunter.
+Currently playing Dragon Galakrond Priest, Dragon Galakrond Warrior and Highlander Dragon Hunter.

 The thing about tech cards is that they pop up in meta's that demand tech cards, removing them from the game will bring terrible imbalance to the game.
 Some decks demand tech cards against them, mind that you don't have any advantage against decks that don't require you to play them and you still have them in your deck.